MrShoenel/stab-gh-comments/readme.md

 #stab-gh-comments

-This is an additional module for [***Stab***](https://github.com/MrShoenel/stab) which allows you to facilitate Github's Issue comments for articles which you blog using Stab.
+This is an additional module for [***Stab***](https://github.com/MrShoenel/stab) which allows you to facilitate Github's Issue comments for articles in *realtime* which you blog using Stab.
 To see it in action, you may visit my [personal](https://mrshoenel.github.io/) blog.

 This whole comment module is currently less than **60 KB** in size!
-It is fully fledged, embedded into *Stab* it can do the following:
+It is fully fledged and embedded into *Stab* it can do the following:

 * List all comments for an Issue
 * Create new comments